-1357.12.
+XXXX.
 Report and Public Disclosure of Practice Restrictions for Participants

-If a vendor imposes a practice restriction on a participant, the vendor shall report to the Board, and the Board shall make the following information public on the participant's profile on the Board's website: 1) the participant's name; 2) whether the participant's license is restricted or in a non-practice status; 3) a detailed description of each restriction imposed.
-If the participant self-referred, and enrollment in the Program was not a condition of probation, then the public disclosure shall not contain information that the restriction or non-practice status is the result of the participant's enrollment in the Program.
-The Board shall remove the practice restriction from the participant's profile within one (1) business day of being notified that the practice restriction has been lifted.
+If a vendor imposes a practice restriction on a participant, the vendor shall report to the Board, and the Board shall make public the following: 1) the participant's name; 2) whether the participant's license is restricted or in a non-practice status; 3) a detailed description of the restrictions imposed.
+If the participant self-referred, and enrollment in the Program was not a condition of probation, then the public disclosure shall not contain information that the restrictions or non-practice status are the result of the participant's enrollment in the Program.